 1 – Lead the way

 You’re the bride and groom… if you say ‘jump’, everyone jumps.
 If you say ‘dance’, that’s what people will do.
 It’s the one day you’re allowed to be a bridezilla and get your own way.
-However, unless you’re leading from the front, no one will follow, so get yourself on the dance floor, get your groomsmen to get a round in, and party like it’s 1985!
+However, unless you’re leading from the front, no one will follow, so get yourself on the dance floor, get your groomsmen to get a round in, and as Prince would say “party like it’s 1999!”

 2 – Let everyone get silly with a photobooth